DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 `HitGroupStride` is the number of different ray types.
 In this tutorial we use two ray types: primary and shadow.
 You may add more ray types, e.g. a secondary ray that uses simplified hit shaders for reflected rays.

-`BindingMode` is the hit group location calculation mode. `HIT_GROUP_BINDING_MODE_PER_INSTANCE` allows binding a single hit group per instance for different ray types, i.e. each instance has the offset in the shader binding table that equals `HIT_GROUP_STRIDE * instance_index`.
+`BindingMode` is the hit group location calculation mode.
+In our example we will be assigning different hit groups to different instances, so we use the `HIT_GROUP_BINDING_MODE_PER_INSTANCE` mode.
+If an application needs more control, it can use `HIT_GROUP_BINDING_MODE_PER_GEOMETRY` mode to assign indiviudal hit group to each geometry within every instance.
+On the other hand, it can use `HIT_GROUP_BINDING_MODE_PER_TLAS` mode to assign the same hit group to all geometries in all instances.

 The actual TLAS instance data is stored in an instance buffer.
 The required size per one instance is fixed and is given by `TLAS_INSTANCE_DATA_SIZE` constant (64 bytes).